 - CAS Number: 10402-25-2

 Ferric Pyrophosphate, It is a water-insoluble fe-compound used to fortify infant cereals and chocolate-drink powders as it causes no organoleptic changes to the food vehicle.
 A fine free flowing, spray dried, powder.
 It is stable complex organic compound with high iron content.
 Buff White to dull reddish yellow colored powder.

 Applications.
 Or where it is used?

 An iron replacement product is ferric pyrophosphate.
 Foods contain iron, which you get through your diet.
 Iron helps your body make red blood cells, which transport oxygen throughout your body.
-Dialysis patients with chronic kidney disease are given ferric pyrophosphate to treat iron deficiency.
+Dialysis patients with chronic kidney disease are given this chemicals to treat iron deficiency.

 To develop anhydrous iron(III) pyrophosphate, a mixture of iron(III) metaphosphate and iron(III) phosphate is heated under oxygen and the stoichiometric ratio is 1:3.
 Iron(III) nitrate nonahydrate and phosphoric acid can be used to prepare the reactants.

 - Bleeding around your dialysis vein access point